PaddlePaddle/Paddle/doc/howto/usage/cluster/k8s-aws/README.md

 ###Core Concept of PaddlePaddle Training on AWS

-Now we've already setup a 3 node distributed training cluster, and on each node we've attached the EFS volume, in this training demo, we will create three Kubernetes pod and scheduling them on 3 node.
+Now we've already setup a 3 nodes distributed Kubernetes cluster, and on each node we've attached the EFS volume, in this training demo, we will create three Kubernetes pod and scheduling them on 3 node.
 Each pod contains a PaddlePaddle container.
 When container gets created, it will start pserver and trainer process, load the training data from EFS volume and start the distributed training task.

 ####Use Kubernetes Job